Fresh 4. Even fresher.

 Fresh was born on that sinking feeling we have whenever we head into the Finder to ‘Find’ that file that we are working on, just downloaded, or like to keep handy.
 Fresh is designed to hide itself when you are not using it – keeping your onscreen clutter of windows more managable.
 Note that although the Fresh window is large, it disappears as soon as you drag a file out, so you can drag to any location.

-The ‘Cooler’ on the bottom is a like a shelf where you can put things for storage.
-In this respect it it sort of like your desktop – with two important distinctions.
-One is that the files listed in the cooler can be anywhere on your computer.
-The other is that this cooler features an ‘autoclean’ function – it automatically throws out items that overflow.
+In some respects, The Cooler it it sort of like your desktop – with two important distinctions: One is that the files listed in The Cooler can be anywhere on your computer.
+The other is that The Cooler features an ‘autoclean’ function – automatically throwing out items that overflow.
 This means that you don’t have to worry about cluttering up the cooler with too many items.
-All of the items shown in Fresh are really pointers to the actual files, so don’t worry when something falls out of the cooler due to disuse, it won’t really be thrown out.
+All of the items shown in Fresh are just pointers to the actual files, so don’t worry when something falls out of the cooler due to disuse, it won’t really be thrown out.

 You can search from within Fresh using Spotlight, or dig down into any folder on your computer to select the folder you need.
 This keeps your workflow going.
 Fresh always appears on the screen of the application that you are using.

 Fresh can tag files – to tag a file simply select it (or multiple docs) then press the return key.
 You can pick from recently used tags, or simply type in tags.
 To move onto the next document, press the ‘tab’ key.
 You can also rate files with 1 to 5 stars.

 Latest macOS ready.

 Fresh 4 has been updated to work with the latest macOS and development is ongoing.
 We keep Fresh tuned as Apple releases new OS versions.